russellpropert/starry-trail/README.md

 # Starry Trail

 ## Description
 This project is screen art.
-The boxes on the screen will react when a mouse pointer is moved over them.
-Right now, there is no mobile functionality for touch screen.
-As the mouse pointer moves near or over the boxes, they will light up.
+The boxes on the screen will react when the mouse pointer is moved over them.
+Right now, there is no mobile functionality for touchscreen.
+As the mouse pointer moves near the boxes, they will light up.
 As the mouse pointer moves away, the boxes will slowly fade, leaving a trail behind them.

 ## How To Run
 Fork the repository, clone it to your machine, and drag the index.html file into your browser window.

 ## Future Improvements
 - Touchscreen functionality.
 - Dynamic box sizing for different sized screens.
-- Dynamic box lighting speed to adjust for faster mouse movements.
+- Dynamic box lighting speed adjusted by faster or slower mouse movements.
 - Calculating intermediate vectors for when the mouse movement is too fast for the setTimeout interval to light up all boxes within the mouse path.

 ## MIT License